 |Charles Albert||8C/V15||16th Jun 2017||Sent in 5 sessions.
 YouTube video|

 |Alexander Megos||8C/V15||10th Jul 2017||Instagram post|

 The notoriously difficult 14-move problem was put up by Fred Nicole in August 2002.
 At the time of his first ascent, Nicole awarded the problem the grade of 8B+/V14.
 Since then the route has had over a dozen repeats with the consensus being that the route is closer to the 8C/V15 grade.

 As a result, the upgrading of Nicole’s Monkey Wedding problem not only makes it a contender as one of the harder problems in the Rocklands but also amongst the first boulder ascents to be in the 8C grade range.

-The decade since Robinson’s first repeats, Nicole’s iconic problem has become a test piece for world-class climbers
+In the decade since Robinson’s first repeats, Nicole’s iconic problem has become a test piece for world-class climbers.

 After Ondra, Daniel Woods claimed the fourth ascent in 2012.
 Woods mentioned that they found the problem “very mentally challenging”, partly due to the fact that the holds are so sharp that it only allows for a couple of burns during each session.

-Other noteworthy ascents followed over the years, including a 30 minute sent from Alex Megos, a barefoot top out from Charles Albert.
+Other noteworthy ascents followed over the years, including a 30-minute send from Alex Megos, and a barefoot top out from Charles Albert.